totaljs/openreports/README.md

 # OpenReports

-__OpenReports__ is a lightweight app for generating simple reports from PostgreSQL database.
+__OpenReports__ is a lightweight app for generating simple reports from a PostgreSQL database.

 - [Documentation](https://docs.totaljs.com/openreports/)
 - MIT license